mokdevel/DarcMods/DarcChopper/README.md

 - Flight path finding is simple for the moment.
 Steep turns sometimes look nice, sometimes not.
 - Some times the helicopter flies nose up after a steep turn.
 Have not yet found how to avoid that.
 - On console(s), the pilots are dock workers.
 Something to fix at some point.
+- Landing has its issues and needs some rework.

 # Thanks
 - ATiM for Get Out functionality for AI to disembark from the helicopter.